camya/filament-title-with-slug/README.md

 ### Generate route for "Visit" link

 This package displays a "view" link for persisted slugs.
-By default it simply concatenates the strings host + path + slug.
+By default, it simply concatenates the strings host + path + slug.

 If you want to use a "route()" instead, you can configure it as shown below.